Orange-Nile/Orange-Nile/README.md

 Orange Nile Community Training Program.
 Are you a Kenyan .NET software developer?
 Apply for our dope training and become a member of our thriving community.
 Our motto: “Get a job, get a better job, get a career.”
 The Orange Nile Community will support you in boosting your national or international career.
 First year membership included for free! 🚀
-Join the Orange Nile Community and level up your technical skills and online presence.📈 First year Orange Nile Membership included for free! visit www.orange-nile.nl for more info.
+Join the Orange Nile Community and level up your technical skills and online presence.📈 visit www.orange-nile.nl for more info.

 With our training package, you get:
 •	5 weekly initial sessions of 90 minutes, leading to the following results: